AI SAFETY · RESPONSIBLE AI · YOUTH-LED

 A public record of the AI divide

-Data that does not exist cannot drive policy.
-We built the AI Adoption by Country API because no single source tracked this across 16 countries in a usable format.
-That data is now free.
-Any researcher, journalist, or NGO can use it.
-This is what public-interest AI infrastructure looks like in practice.
+Data that does not exist cannot drive public understanding.
+We build open data experiments on AI adoption, transparency, and impact because no single source tracks this in a usable format.
+That data is free.
+Any researcher, journalist, or educator can use it.

 ACTIVE